binshi/ml-ds/deep-learning/nn-building-blocks-non-linear.md

 # Keras Optimizers {#keras-optimizers}

-There are many optimizers in Keras, that we encourage you to explore further, in this [link](https://keras.io/optimizers/), or in this excellent [blog post](http://ruder.io/optimizing-gradient-descent/index.html#rmsprop).
+Most popular gradient-based optimization algorithms in Keras, that we encourage you to explore further, in this [link](https://keras.io/optimizers/), or in this excellent [blog post](http://ruder.io/optimizing-gradient-descent/index.html#rmsprop).
 These optimizers use a combination of the tricks above, plus a few others.
 Some of the most common are:

 #### SGD {#sgd}